 So Matt, resolute but extremely fearful, limped down the stairs and cautiously made the short drive from his place to the IPRA office, on the 12th floor of a nondescript mid-rise building near Chicago Police Headquarters.
 The interior, seemingly unchanged since the 80s, only added to the sense that he had entered the city's bureaucratic machine.
 Matt would give our first official statement while the investigator brought in a couple of uniformed Chicago cops to take photos of Matt's injuries.
 The wheels had begun to turn.

-Greg, meanwhile, went home stitched and concussed to contemplate his plan of action and the list of serious questions suddenly thrust upon him.
+Jonathan, meanwhile, went home stitched and concussed to contemplate his plan of action and the list of serious questions suddenly thrust upon him.
 What would happen to his life if he decided to pursue a case against the police?
 Given the department's history of corruption and the degree of power it wielded, could he win such a case, and would the cops retaliate against him?
 If the media started taking an interest and his name were splashed all over TV and the internet, would that affect his future employment chances or romantic prospects?
 And he still had a lecture course to teach at the University of Chicago.
-As the hours and days went by, Greg decided, like Matt, to move forward.
+As the hours and days went by, Jonathan decided, like Matt, to move forward.
 The words of one of his dissertation advisers proved influential: "If you don't pursue justice here, it will eat away at you forever."

 Those first interactions with IPRA gave birth to our fears that there wouldn't be any real investigation into how we ended up bloodied in that parking lot.
 And we might have remained helpless, scarred by those long minutes of violence, if not for Matt's mom.